New studies are being added all the time – check back soon if you don’t see one available for your dog!

 - Dogs with a confirmed diagnosis of a VRA undergoing CT scan and surgery

-Complete Title: Prospective Evaluation of Minimally Invasive Thoracic Surgery for Identification of Pulmonary Bullae in Dogs with Spontaneous Pneumothorax
+Scientific Title: Prospective Evaluation of Minimally Invasive Thoracic Surgery for Identification of Pulmonary Bullae in Dogs with Spontaneous Pneumothorax

 Study Investigator: Dr. Ameet Singh